-The role of the ocean in our daily lives is continously increasing.
-When we think about the "Big 5" issues for human life-water, food, medicine, energy and "real estate"-we are really thinking about the ocean.
-The Blue Economy represents the sum of economic activity related to the ocean and water in all its forms, with an increasing interest to further develop emerging industries in ocean observation, renewable energy, and other sustainable uses of the ocean to optimize conservation and economic development.
+The ocean will increasingly play a major role in our daily lives and when we think about the "Big 5" issues for human life-water, food, medicine, energy and "real estate"-we are really thinking about the ocean.
+The Blue Economy represents the sum of economic activity related to the ocean and water in all its forms, and there is increasing interest to further develop emerging industries in ocean observation, renewable energy, and other sustainable uses of the ocean to optimize conservation and economic development.

 The global 'Ocean Economy' is valued on a conservative basis by the Organization for Economic Cooperation and Development (OECD) at \$1.5 trillion (2010) and growing to \$3.0 trillion by 2030, on a "business as usual" basis.
-The global water and wastewater technology industry is valued at approximately \$500 billion for a total Blue Economy of \$2.0 trillion, and yet there is little recognition of this.
+The global water and wastewater technology industry is valued at approximately \$500 million for a total Blue Economy of \$2.0 trillion, and yet there is little recognition.

-Today, there is no list of the top BlueTech clusters around the world and, when that list is created, the State of Washington will be well-positioned to be included given its available natural resources, maritime expertise and geographic concentration of companies, government research facilities, and university labs that are focused on developing innovative ocean technologies.
+Today, there is no list of the top BlueTech clusters around the world, however when that list is created, the State of Washington would be well-positioned to be included given its available natural resources, maritime expertise and geographic concentration of companies, government research facilities, and university labs that are focused on developing innovative ocean technologies.

-The proposed Maritime Innovation Center will build on the rich legacy of maritime industry and scientific discovery in Washington.
-It will connect people and resources through a hub-and-spoke model to encourage innovation and promote BlueTech companies that will contribute to the vision of Washington being recognized as a leading center for sustainable maritime industries.
+The proposed Maritime Innovation Center will build on the rich legacy of maritime industry and scientific discovery, and connect people and resources through a hub-and-spoke model to encourage innovation and promote BlueTech companies that will contribute to the vision of Washington being recognized as a leading center for sustainable maritime industries.